thethinkmachine/4o-agent/README.md

 **Shreyan C (@thethinkmachine)**

-*Developed as a college project and open-sourced for the community.*
+*4o-Operator started as a college project and has been open-sourced for the community.
+There will be more updates in the future.*